 We have maintained strong professional relationships with a handful of luthiers worldwide.
 We gladly acquire unusable sections or beautiful residues from them.
 We do not ask for pieces of threatened or endangered species.
 As every luthier to comply with all applicable laws and local regulations, we also are fully aware of our obligations.
 TEDESKA pays great care and uttermost attention to nature preservation.

 Q2.
 Material Development: Why do you insist on making wooden cartridge cases?

 Thankfully, I could become more and more convinced myself over time of the "ingredients" of my daily work.
 With respect to wood, since I only need very small pieces of wood, I can accomplish my work without being severely affected by their very nature.
-Instead, the pieces of wood that I am using, offer satisfying lightness and steadiness providing me with various options to form them.
-Needless to say, there are many materials that are lighter and harder than wood but I haven’t yet found anything which is superior enough to induce me to dispense with the unique beauty of wood.
+Instead, the pieces of wood that we are using, offer satisfying lightness and steadiness providing me with various options to form them.
+Needless to say, there are many materials that are lighter and harder than wood, but I haven’t yet found anything which is superior enough to induce me to dispense with the unique beauty of wood.

 Q3.
 Material Development: Bronze & Silver

 Q1.
 What makes the TEDESKA mono cartridges special?